Data 2013 challenge

 The detailed descriptions about each one of these structures are explained in the following section.

 On the generated MAT

 A generated MAT file stores the selected visual data in three structures named ‘RGB’, ‘Depth’, ‘UserIndex’, and ‘Skeleton’.
 The data of each structure is aligned regarding RGB data.
 The following subsections will describe each of these structures.

-• This matrix represents the RGB color image.-Depth Frame:
+• This matrix represents the RGB color image.

 • The Depth matrix contains the pixel-wise z-component of the point cloud.
-The value of depth is expressed in millimeters.-User Index:
+The value of depth is expressed in millimeters.

 • The User index matrix represents the player index of each pixel of the depth image.
-A non-zero pixel value signifies that a tracked subject occupies the pixel, and a value of 0 denotes that no tracked subject occupies the pixel.-Skeleton Frame:
+A non-zero pixel value signifies that a tracked subject occupies the pixel, and a value of 0 denotes that no tracked subject occupies the pixel.

 • An array of Skeleton structures is contained within a Skeletons array.
 It contains the joint positions, and bone orientations comprising a skeleton.
 The format of a Skeleton structure is given below.